Fjaviervera/MS-challenge-2016/README.md

-In "results" you have the final lesion MS mask generated.
+In "results" folder you will have the final lesion mask generated.

 Example of usage: